IkhwanAL/simple-game/README.md

 - Eat, Walk, Reproduction
 - Death
 - Add Trail For Path Finding (Need A Button To Be Able To Toggle)

-## Current Plan

 - Convert HTTP Pooling into Websocket
 - Smooth Animation

+## Current Plan

+- Convert This Mutex To Channel
+- Instead Dom Manipulation, change to use canvas

 ## Next Future Plan

 - Each Agent Able to Expand Conquer other Agent
-- The Current Right Now is heavily depends on Mutex, Might Convert it Into Channel